stoulouse/PinterestShareActivity/README.md

 }
 ```

-Setting `activityPopoverViewController` or `activitySuperViewController` allows you to dismiss the popover controller or modal view controller before the Google+ share view is shown.
+Setting `activityPopoverViewController` or `activitySuperViewController` allows you to dismiss the popover controller or modal view controller before the Pinterest share view is shown.

 ## License